 At the Law Offices of Gerald Brody & Associates, we have a vast knowledge of the workers’ compensation system, and we fight aggressively to ensure that our clients receive the maximum benefits and the best medical care available.
 We walk every client through each step of their case so that they remain informed and feel empowered along the way.
-Our services include, but are not limited to:

 - QME Physician Selection

 - New MPN Treating Doctor